Boko Haram: Kano attack

-On 28 November, 120 people were killed at the central mosque in Kano during Friday prayers.
+On 28 November, over 120 Muslim worshippers were killed at the central mosque in Kano during Friday prayers.

 Northern Cameroon

 Boko Haram continued to increase its presence in northern Cameroon.
 On 16 May, ten Chinese workers were abducted in a raid on a construction company camp in Waza, near the Nigerian border.
 Vehicles and explosives were also taken in the raid, and one Cameroonian soldier was killed.
 Cameroon's anti-terrorist Rapid Intervention Battalion attempted to intervene but were vastly outnumbered.
 In July, the deputy prime minister's home village was attacked by around 200 militants; his wife was kidnapped, along with the Sultan of Kolofata and his family.
 At least 15 people, including soldiers and police, were killed in the raid.
 The deputy prime minister's wife was subsequently released in October, along with 26 others including the ten Chinese construction workers who had been captured in May; authorities made no comment about any ransom, which the Cameroon government had previously claimed it never pays.
 In a separate attack, nine bus passengers and a soldier were shot dead and the son of a local chief was kidnapped.
 Hundreds of local youths are suspected to have been recruited.
 In August, the remote Nigerian border town of Gwoza was overrun and held by the group.
 In response to the increased militant activity, the Cameroonian president sacked two senior military officers and sent his army chief with 1000 reinforcements to the northern border region.

-Between May and July 2014, 8,000 Nigerian refugees arrived in the country, up to 25 percent suffering from acute malnutrition.
+Between May and July 2014, 8,000 Nigerian refugees arrived in the country, up to 25 per cent suffering from acute malnutrition.
 Cameroon, which ranked 150 out of 186 on the 2012 UNDP HDI, hosted as of August 2014 107,000 refugees fleeing unrest in the CAR, a number that was expected to increase to 180,000 by the end of the year.
 A further 11,000 Nigerian refugees crossed the border into Cameroon and Chad during August.